Brontomerus/brandons-site/src/data/about.md

 # Fun Facts About Me

-- I can (sort of) speak some Czech, or better said, Já umím mluvit trochu Česky.
-As this ages I get less and less capable everyday unfortunately.
 - Give me a Rubik's Cude and I'll solve it in less than 5 minutes.
 My PR is 1:50!
 - My Favorite programming language is Python, which I taught myself.
+- I can (sort of) speak some Czech, or better said, Já umím mluvit trochu Česky.
+As this ages I get less and less capable everyday unfortunately.
 - Can't spell "license" correctly without verifying via spellcheck or google.
-- I have a mullet, because 2020.
-Gives off a real Joe Dirt vibe, but I like going against the grain.
+- I once had a raging mullet.
 - I have a cat named Cookie.
-He is a ~6 year old tabby rescue, and follows me around everywhere.
-Kind of like a furry parrot that can only meow.
+He is a ~6 year old rescue.
 - My favorite color is forest green.

 # I dream of